 - 1. If $\mathbf{B}x = \mathbf{B}y = \mathbf{B}z = 0.0$ , the user-written subroutine MAGFLD is called at each step to get the direction cosines and the module (in tesla) of the magnetic field as a function of region or of coordinates.
 A sample subroutine is provided with the Fluka code; instructions on how to write user-supplied routines can be found in Chap.
 13. - 2.
 Note that the argument list of subroutine MAGFLD is (X,Y,Z,BTX,BTY,BTZ,B,NREG,IDISC), where BTX, BTY, BTZ are the direction cosines of the magnetic field at point X,Y,Z (not the components of the field!
 The field magnitude is given by B).
 For this reason, it is imperative that MAGFLD return normalised values of BTX, BTY and BTZ such that the sum of their squares be = 1.0 in double precision. - Three zero values are not accepted: if the field is zero at the point concerned, you must return for instance 0.0, 0.0, 1.0 and B = 0.0. - On the contrary, note that $\mathbf{B}x$ , $\mathbf{B}y$ , $\mathbf{B}z$ in the MGNFIELD option (p.
-171), given by WHAT(4)...WHAT(6) as described above, are the field components and not the cosines. - 3.
+172), given by WHAT(4)...WHAT(6) as described above, are the field components and not the cosines. - 3.
 Magnetic field tracking is performed only in regions defined as magnetic field regions by command ASSIGNMAt (p.
-65).
-It is strongly recommended to define as such only regions where a non-zero magnetic field effectively exists, due to the less efficient and accurate tracking algorithm used in magnetic fields. - To define a region as having a magnetic field and to return systematically B=0.0 in that region via subroutine MAGFLD, is not allowed. - 4.
+66).
+It is strongly recommended to define as such only regions where a non-zero magnetic field effectively exists, due to the less efficient and accurate tracking algorithm used in magnetic fields.

+To define a region as having a magnetic field and to return systematically R = 0.0 in that region via subroutine - To define a region as having a magnetic field and to return systematically B = 0.0 in that region via subroutine MAGFLD, is not allowed. - 4.
 The maximum error on the boundary iteration, WHAT(2), must be compatible with the minimum linear dimension of any region. - 5.
 It is recommended to activate also option STEPSIZE (p.
-229) inside and close to regions where a magnetic field is present.
+232) inside and close to regions where a magnetic field is present.
 That option can be used to set a minimum and a maximum step size (in cm) for every region. - 6.
 In case of conflict, WHAT(3) overrides the step size requested by option STEPSIZE.
 Therefore, it is suggested to set it not larger than the latter.
 The purpose of this constraint is to avoid tracking in detail low-energy particles along a helix of very small radius, by forcing several turns into a single step (all the energy will be deposited at the same point).